checksum tricks and tips

 checksum creation options dialog, file types group drop-down, regular Windows masks apply

-NOTE: If you drop a file onto the create options, the path is inserted into the path: input, and though the file mask remains *.*, the file name is also automatically added to the file mask drop-down, just in case you really do wish to only hash a single file.
+NOTE: Normally one drops folders into checksum's create options (path input).
+If you drop a file onto the create options, the path is inserted into the path: input, and the file name is added to the mask input - it is also inserted into the drop-down lost in case you need to get back to it.

 The second modifier is the <Ctrl> key.
 Hold it down when checksum launches and you force checksum into verify mode, that is to say, no matter what type of file it was, you instruct checksum to treat it as a hash file, and verify it.
 This works with drag-and-drop too, onto checksum itself, or a shortcut to checksum. checksum's default drag-and-drop action is to create hashes.